-For students

-who require intense

-support to achieve learning

-goals, even more precise and

-personalized assessment and

-instruction are planned, often with the

-help of the in-school team and/or other
+For students who require intense support to achieve learning goals, even more precise and personalized assessment and instruction are planned, often with the help of the in-school team and/or other available resources Monitoring of progress continues.

-available resources.

-Monitoring of progress continues.

 On the basis of assessment results, differentiated instruction and interventions are planned for students who are having learning challenges in a particular area, or in general.
-Student progress in response to these interventions is closely monitored, and instruction is adjusted as needed.

-Assessment and instruction are planned in relation to the curriculum for all students, applying principles of UDL and DI.
+Student progress in response to these interventions is closely monitored, and instruction is adjusted as needed Assessment and instruction are planned in relation to the curriculum for all students, applying principles of UDL and DI.
 The teacher observes, monitors student progress, and notes which students may be experiencing difficulty.

+community partners to support each student.
+The goal is to discover or enhance the positive contributions each person makes in their school, community, country and the world.
 These goals are outlined in the OCDSB Indigenous, Equity, and Human Rights Roadmap - Eliminating Barriers to Success 2020-2023.
-There will be a revised version of this Roadmap released in 2024.
+This roadmap is being tracked OCDSB Roadmap Tracker.